 - the additional stress of taking a claim to court,

-- the potential for recovering less in workers’ comp benefits than was proposed in a settlement offer, and
+- the potential for recovering less in workers’ comp benefits than what was in the settlement offer, and

 - increased strain with the victim’s employer.

-- See, e.g., Missouri Department of Labor and Industrial Relations, “If Your Case Goes to Trial.”
+- See, for example, Missouri Department of Labor and Industrial Relations, “If Your Case Goes to Trial.”

 - State of Illinois Workers’ Compensation Commission, “Fiscal Year 2020 – Annual Report.”